gjagnoor/portfolio/src/data/WorkExperience/leave.md

 ---
 role: ""
-company: "On leave due to a family emergency"
+company: "Break from workforce due to a family situation"
 position: 2
 period: "Aug 2018 - May 2020"
 type: "workexperience"